 Simplistic – this is a more subtle option that can achieve a great effect if done properly.
 The key is to choose a single striking colour and lean into it.
 Avoid greys and browns and opt for something such as a deep blue-black or a solid buff colour.
 Whatever your choice, you should stick to it religiously – try to avoid mixing colours and stick with one strong colour that you love.
 As an example, you can use a blue-black slate, or a Riva Cream porcelain tile and great a striking effect without overwhelming on colour.

 Laying Patterns – The final touch

-This is the often-neglected stage of a design & build that stop your patio being perfect, and simply being okay.
+This is the often-neglected stage of a design & build that stop your patio from being perfect, and simply being okay.
 The laying pattern of your slabs is an important thing to consider because it can subtly affect the overall look and feel of your space if you don’t spend a bit of time thinking about options.
-There are a few patterns which are commonly used that are worth considering:
+There are a few patterns that are commonly used that are worth considering: